 “SMS has given us the ability to quickly import large groups of contacts and schedule notifications in advance with the Bulk SMS tool,” said Brandon Martin, IT network and security manager with the Coosa Valley Medical Center in Sylacauga, Alabama.
 “This capability has greatly improved the efficiency of sending these notifications, and I couldn’t imagine the overhead of trying to send them manually.”

-The Red Oxygen application programming interface (API) is easily used with nearly any customer relationship management (CRM) or other membership software, so it’s simple to send out mass texts utilizing a single template that can be discharged immediately or scheduled for a future date.
+The Red Oxygen Bulk SMS solution makes it simple to send out mass texts utilizing templates that can be discharged immediately or scheduled for a future date.
+The Red Oxygen application programming interface (API) can be used in several ways, including integration with nearly many customer relationship management (CRM) or other database software, to easily communicate with existing contacts to deliver a number of different message types.

 SMS has proven to be an effective way for businesses to communicate about appointments.
 According to research from OpenMarket, 83 percent of millennials open SMS messages within 90 seconds of receiving them.
-Previous research from Gartner indicated 90 percent of all people read texts within three seconds of receiving them, and that SMS boasts a 98 percent open rate, much higher than email.
+Previous research from Gartner indicated 90 percent of all people read texts within three minutes of receiving them, and that SMS boasts a 98 percent open rate, much higher than email.
 And according to Zipwhip’s 2019 State of Texting report, 67 percent of people would rather text with a business about appointments and scheduling than by email or phone.

 To learn more about Red Oxygen, visit https://redoxygen.com/